Dartmouth and Torbay Railway: History to 1865

 Torbay and Dartmouth had considerable commercial importance in the early nineteenth century.
 In 1844 early proposals were made for a branch from the South Devon Railway (SDR) to Torquay harbour.
 This failed because of objectors, but in 1845 a separate scheme was proposed for railways from Dartmouth and Brixham to Exeter (via Newton Abbot and Moretonhampstead) to make a junction with a standard gauge line.
-This inspired the SDR to introduce a bill to parliament in 1846 for a broad gauge line from Aller (near Newton Abbot) to Torquay, Paignton, Brixham and Kingswear.
-The section beyond Torquay was dropped because of opposition from residents of Paignton and Goodrington who feared loss of access to the beach, also because the SDR was short of funds following the collapse of the atmospheric system on which it had based its propulsion system and the difficulty of reaching its primary goal, Plymouth.
+This inspired the SDR to introduce a bill to Parliament in 1846 for a broad gauge line from Aller (near Newton Abbot) to Torquay, Paignton, Brixham and Kingswear.
+The section beyond Torquay was dropped from the final South Devon Railway (Amendment and Branches) Act 1846 (9 & 10 Vict. c. ccccii) because of opposition from residents of Paignton and Goodrington who feared loss of access to the beach, also because the SDR was short of funds following the collapse of the atmospheric system on which it had based its propulsion system and the difficulty of reaching its primary goal, Plymouth.
 The SDR opened its line from Exeter to Newton Abbot (the station was called simply Newton at first) on 31 December 1846, and to a Torquay station (later renamed Torre) on 18 December 1848.

 A public meeting in Torquay in 1852 objected strongly to the SDR's idea that an extension be built to Torquay harbour.
 In 1853, two groups proposed (i) an extension to Torquay harbour and (ii) an extension to Paignton, Brixham and Kingswear with a branch from Livermead to Torquay harbour.
 However, insufficient capital was raised for either scheme to go ahead.
 The latter had Isambard Kingdom Brunel as engineer.
-A further attempt was made to raise interest, this time with Charles Seale-Hayne as Chairman.
+A further attempt was made to raise interest, this time with Charles Seale-Hayne as chairman.
 The loop to Brixham was omitted in this proposal.
 After a great deal of canvassing and promises of financial support by the directors, and after persuading Brunel to make his estimates low, it was just possible to raise sufficient capital to proceed.
-The Dartmouth and Torbay Railway Company was incorporated by Act of Parliament of 27 July 1857 to build from the SDR Torquay station to a point between the Higher Ferry and Waterhead Creek at Kingswear, and power to establish a ferry from Kingswear to Dartmouth, and to take over the existing Dartmouth Floating Bridge Company.
+The Dartmouth and Torbay Railway Company was incorporated by the Dartmouth and Torbay Railway Act 1857 (20 & 21 Vict. c. ciii), of 27 July to build from the SDR Torquay station to a point between the Higher Ferry and Waterhead Creek at Kingswear, and power to establish a ferry from Kingswear to Dartmouth, and to take over the existing Dartmouth Floating Bridge Company.